25.14 Summary and Further Resources

 transmute

-- Unsafe Traits: Why some traits are unsafe and what it means to implement them.
+- Unsafe Traits: Why certain traits are unsafe and what implementing them entails.

-- Inline Assembly: Employing the
+- Inline Assembly: Using the

 asm!

-macro for direct CPU or hardware interactions.
+macro for direct CPU or hardware operations.

 25.14.1 Best Practices for Using Unsafe Code